Skip to page content

 • Clinical Nurse Specialist/Advanced Nurse Practitioner

-Medical students may be observing at some clinics.
-If you would prefer not to have a medical student present during your appointment please let the reception staff or clinic nurse know.
+Medical students/nursing students or new nurses may be observing at some clinics.
+If you would prefer not to have them present during your appointment, please let the reception staff or clinic nurse know.

 Nursing